FreeLundin/Nola-Developer-Incubator/README.md

 - Confirm the server is running locally: `npm run dev` (serves on http://localhost:5000)
 - Check the health endpoint: `curl http://localhost:5000/health` should return `{ status: 'ok' }`.
-- For a publicly accessible instance, deploy to Vercel (recommended) or another hosting provider.
+- For a publicly accessible instance, deploy using the GitHub Pages workflow or another hosting provider.

 ---

 ## 🛡️ Server & Deployment Updates (2025-12-18)

 - Graceful shutdown implemented: server now tracks open sockets and destroys lingering connections on shutdown.
 This improves reliability when restarting under process managers (pm2) or tunnels (cloudflared).
-- Use `startServer()` export from `server/index.ts` for programmatic start/shutdown in tests/CI.
+- Use `startServer()` export from `server/index.ts` for programmatic start/shutdown in tests/CI